-Capability Tests conducted for thermal resources are used as the base accredited value forto which unforced capacity (UCAP) calculations are applied (Seesee Section Qualified Capacity Contribution of Resources - Thermal Resources section)4.2) to determine final QCC values.
-A thermal resource that is not subject to generator testing requirements (i.e., are not subject to NERC MOD-025 requirements) may have its QCC values determined in accordance with Qualified Capacity Contribution of Resources - Thermal Resources section, Section 4.2, Option 1, in lieu of performing the Capability Test.
+Capability Tests conducted for thermal resources are used as the base accredited value to which unforced capacity (UCAP) calculations are applied (see Section 4.2) to determine final QCC values.
+A thermal resource that is not subject to generator testing requirements (i.e., are not subject to NERC MOD-025 requirements) may have its QCC values determined in accordance with Section 4.2, Option 1, in lieu of performing the Capability Test.

-For units that are required to perform Capability Tests, the Capability Tests for thermal resources will be used to establish the Net Generating Capability of a unit or plant at the Participant option.
-Capability Tests are to be performed every 5 years during the Summer Season and must meet the testing requirements specified in this BPM.
-A resource may use its Summer Season Capability Test value for both the Summer Season and the Winter Season and the Summer Season.
-If a unit has a greater Net Generating Capability for the Winter Season than for the Summer Season, a separate Capability Test will need to be performed during the Winter Season.
-Test duration shall be a minimum of 1 hour.
-Once a qualifying Capability Test is submitted, the 5 year submittal window will be reset to claim the higher Net Generating Capability value.
+Capability Tests for thermal resources will be performed during the Summer Season and must meet the testing requirements specified in this BPM.
+A resource may use its Summer Season Capability Test value for both the Summer Season and the Winter Season.
+If a unit has a greater Net Generating Capability for the Winter Season than for the Summer Season, a separate Capability Test will need to be performed during the Winter Season to claim the higher Net Generating Capability value.